abesto/clox-rs/NOTES.md

 * `OpCode::ConstantLong` / `OP_CONSTANT_LONG`: support for more than 256 constants
 * Optimized negation to mutate the stack value in place, for about a 1.22x speedup.
 Also did the same for binary operations; strangely, addition (the only one I tested) only sped up by about 1.02x, if that (significant of noise on the measurement).
 * TODO ternary operator
+* STRETCH: add error handling to user code

 # Dependencies

 * `num_enum`: More safely and conveniently convert between the `u8` of byte-code and `OpCode`s
 * `shrinkwraprs`: We use `u8` / `usize` for a ton of different meanings.
 Would be good to not mix them up.
 This helps with that.
+Currently only really used by `chunk.rs`.
   * If used incorrectly it'll likely have a pretty bad performance impact, but: first make it correct, then make it fast.
   * It also leads to a fair bit of `.as_ref()` noise, but... maybe it's still worth it?
 Let's see.